 If you visit an area that requires a bear canister but permits the use of an AllMitey as well, I’d definitely consider using it since it’s lighter weight, more packable, and shrinks in volume as you use your food.
 While the AllMitey is not a complete replacement for a canister (for example, it makes a poor camp stool), it’s better than lugging a heavy and bulky canister for your entire trip when you don’t have too.

-Ursack provided the author with a sample AllMitey for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Ursack provided the author with a sample AllMitey for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.